AAVision/Avoid-Me/README.md

 1. It's an application that can generate 2 new forms after closing the main form. <br/>
 2. It can add itself to the startup. <br/>
-3. I'm looking in the next version to hide it from the task manager. <br/>
-4. All this work is for educational purpose. <br/>
+3. All this work is for educational purpose. <br/>

 # AAVision